brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 Few notes about parallel runs:
 - Launching with `python` instead of `deepspeed` will perform a single-node single-GPU run.
 - In the config file we specified a batch size of 64, i.e. a batch of 8 for each GPU in our parallel runs.
 We need to allocate at least 1 input per process.
-Thus, next time you define the batch size, take into consideration the number of compute nodes, the number of GPUs, and the number of gradient accumulation steps (when applicable): `train_batch_size` must be equal to `train_micro_batch_size_per_gpu` * `gradient_accumulation` * number of GPUs.
+Thus, the batch size in the config should take into consideration the number of compute nodes, the number of GPUs, and the number of gradient accumulation steps (when applicable).
+In brief, `train_batch_size` must be equal to `train_micro_batch_size_per_gpu` * `gradient_accumulation` * `--num_gpus`.
 Otherwise you'll get errors like `AssertionError: Micro batch size per gpu: 0 has to be greater than 0`.
-- If we where required to run this in multiple compute nodes, we'd need to specify the DNS of each node and the number of GPUs per node.
-This is done by passing an extra parameter `--hostfile hostfile`, where `hostfile` is an MPI-style descriptor of nodes and gpus per node.
+- If we where required to run this on multiple compute nodes, we'd need to pass an extra parameter `--hostfile hostfile`, where `hostfile` is an MPI-style descriptor of nodes and gpus per node.
 - Other relevant parameter is related to the [Autotuning of hyperparameters and parallelism](https://www.deepspeed.ai/tutorials/autotuning/), that requires the `--autotuning` flag.

-For other operations, running `deepspeed --help` provides a brief summary of all options.
+For more information of available flags, running `deepspeed --help` provides a brief summary of all options.

 ### Benchmark

 We will run and benchmark several parallelism configurations.
-To quantify our results, we will use the `nvidia-smi` to quantify GPU memory usage and processor utilization.
+To collect our metrics, we will use  `nvidia-smi` to quantify GPU memory usage and processor utilization.
 We'll also use the deepspeed logger to collect 4 metrics at a set interval: running avg. samples per sec, average memory allocated and max memory allocated at any given instant.
 Finally, because ultimately the goal of DeepSpeed is scaling, we will test the largest model possible on each configuration.

-We included the following configurations in our benchmark:
+We will include the following analysis:
-- the single node single GPU use case, i.e. no parallelism, by launching the run with `python` instead of `deepspeed`.
+- the single-node single-GPU use case, i.e. no parallelism.
 - the Pipeline Parallel execution.
 Pipeline parallelism is possible with no modification by defining blocks of the model inside a `nn.Sequential` container, that DeepSpeed can then explore.
 This is declared in our model as:
   ```
   self.blocks = nn.Sequential( *[Block(n_embd, n_head=4) for _ in range(n_layer)])